ddi-lab/generion-middleware/README.md

 ### 7. Future

-Our vision for this project is to become self-sustaining global network to gain flawless transparency and independency.
+Our vision for this project is to become self-sustaining global network to achieve flawless transparency and independency.

 ### 8. Instructions